-Natalie has presented her choreography throughout NYC, Maine, Massachusetts, Virginia, Chicago, and North Carolina.
+Natalie has presented her choreography throughout NYC, Maine, Massachusetts, Rhode Island, Virginia, Chicago, and North Carolina.
 Venues and programs include the American Dance Festival, Center for Performance Research, The Dance Complex, Gibney Dance Center, The Somerville Armory, Sans Limites Split-Bill Season, Actors Fund Arts Center, Arts on Site, Brooklyn Arts eXchange (BAX), Harlem Repertory Theatre, Hudson Guild Theater, Franco-American/Bates (FAB) Dance Concert, Triskelion Arts, Prop Thtr, Fasseas White Box Theater in Chicago, and more.